About your skin

 Knowing your skin is the first step to being able to look after it properly.
 You also need to

 understand the difference between your skin type and your skin state.
-Once you know these, you’ll
+Once you know these, you will

 be a step closer to finding the right products and treatments.